geekfarm

 err := m.RegisterPayloadType("com.example.alert.v1", Alert{})

-It is typically a good practice to version your payloads if you expect that they might change over time, and if you may ever have multiple versions of the payload in flight.
-Then in the code that handles the payloads, you can check the payload version and handle it appropriately.
+It is a good practice to include a version in your payloads if you expect that they might change over time, and if you may ever have multiple versions of the payload in flight.
+Then, in the code that handles the payloads, you can check the payload type and version and handle it appropriately.
 For small projects, this might be overkill.

 package main